vaeryn-uk/single-executor/README.md

 * `Leader` - the ID of the node that this node considers the current leader.
 * `Votes` - the current votes this node, a map of the whole cluster.
 * `Heartbeats` - the heartbeats that this leader node has received from followers, a map of the cluster.
-  When this reaches a majority a new duration of leader is applied.
-If no majority within a timeframe, leadership is dropped.
+  When this reaches a majority a new duration of leadership is applied.
+If no majority is reached within a timeframe, leadership is dropped.

 Timers:
 * `ElectionTimeout` - if this is reached, the node will start a new election.